Mudassarhussa1998/HireaHost/README.md

 Contributed to the app’s overall visual identity and user interface consistency, helping the team create an engaging, intuitive, and professional design for the Hire Host app.

-Development of Search, Employee Information, and Company Information Pages
+Arslan’s Part: Development of Search, Employee Information, and Company Information Pages

 Objective
 The purpose of these pages is to facilitate seamless access to company and employee information within the application.
 These pages were designed with a focus on user experience, modularity, and efficient data handling, integrating Firebase Firestore for backend operations.